 It is characteristic that adult education is arranged and organised specifically with adults in mind.
-Differences to education within the regular education system can be such as the time and modes of instruction.
+Differences in education within the regular education system can be such as the time and modes of instruction.

-In the Adult Education Survey, adult education is defined on the basis of the organisation providing education and training (educational institution, training organisation or other such training organiser).
+In the Adult Education Survey, adult education is defined based on the organisation providing education and training (educational institution, training organisation or another such training organiser).

 Why is Adult Education important?

 1. People will have an opportunity to continually learn and develop their skills and capacities.

 3. Ensure that their children develop a love of learning and take full advantage of education.

 4. Actively participate in their communities and civil society.

 5. Support and respect people with different cultural beliefs and abilities.